MARTINrichard05/smartpower/release/beta/1/readme.md

 # smartpower
 ## Warning !
-this project is in beta state , while it might work, it is not bug-free certified
+this project is in alpha test state, it might have some issues , for the best chances of having a working version go to releases and use the latest
 ## what is that ?
 it is an python script that control the cpu power in a 'smart' way, depending on multiples parameters, it can change :\
  - OPTIONNAL(not usefull, draw more energy) number of enabled cores